Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-The third example considers the prospective relevant indicators of the farmers.
-It corresponds also to figure 5 of Gosling et al. (2020).
-And indeed this portfolio best reflects the oberved portfolio.
-It can be followed that these indicators best reflect the farmers’ goals.
-The difference between this portfolio and the societally desired multi-objective portfolio
+The third example considers the prospective relevant indicators of the farmers only.
+Corresponding to figure 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate the immediate economic success.
+And indeed this portfolio best reflects the portfolio observed in Eastern Panama.
+Followingly, these indicators best reflect the farmers’ goals and perceptions in this area.
+The difference between this portfolio and the societally desired multi-objective portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
+The silvopasture as defined in Gosling et al. (2020) may not serve the requirements of the farmers sufficiently.

-“From a policy perspective, results highlight key requirements that agroforestry must fulfil to be more attractive to farmers in the study area.
-We contend that silvopasture (as defined in our study) may not align with these key requirements.
-If farmers prioritise liquidity and meeting household needs over long-term profit and economic stability, then pasture (with scattered trees) and not silvopasture (with 200 trees per hectare) would be the rational land-use choice for a risk-averse de­ cision-maker.
-This demonstrates the need to select and promote agro­ forestry systems that provide early and frequent income flows, as well as ongoing opportunities to harvest food crops.” … umformulieren und kürzen.

-TBD: Abb passt nicht!
-Da muss ein Fehler sein!
+Since farmers rate liquidity and meeting household needs higher then long-term profit and economic stability, pasture outperforms silvopasture in the realistic scenario.
+Policies or development plans may consider these indicators as key elements when promoting a landscape development towards multi-functional landscapes.

 ### The use of fixDistance